ccrean/Quaternion_ruby/README.md

 # Quaternion

-This gem provides a Quaternion class, along with a UnitQuaternion class that is designed to be used to represent rotations.
+This package provides a Quaternion class, along with a UnitQuaternion class that is designed to be used to represent rotations.

 ## Installation

-This gem is not available through any gem repository (yet).
+This package is not available through any gem repository (yet).
 Install it using:

 $ sudo rake install